-My last trip to Paris resulted in me really hating the city, so when my best friend asked if I wanted to join her for a long weekend in La Ville Lumière… I wasn’t totally sure.
+My first trip to Paris resulted in me really hating the city, so when my best friend asked if I wanted to join her for a long weekend in La Ville Lumière… I wasn’t totally sure.
 However, she’s awesome (for real) and flights weren’t too expensive so I decided I would go.

 And you know what?

 I don’t regret it ONE bit!
 I think it ended up being one of my best trips that year and we had an amazing time, plus we pretty did our own Instagram-inspired tour of the city.
 So, what are the most beautiful places to visit in Paris?
 Here are my top picks for the most awesome photo opportunities in the city!

 I didn’t make any promises that these would be ‘hidden gems’ because this is probably one of the most photographed spots in Paris.
 But you know what?
 It’s pretty darn epic and possibly one of the most beautiful places in Paris for views of the Eiffel Tower – possibly one of my favourite Instagram places in Paris!

 I highly recommend going there at sunrise because otherwise it is crazy busy.
 If you go at a busy time then you end up waiting for people to get their photos and move out the way and no one really wants to stand around waiting to get that perfect Insta shot, right?

 I also recommend not wearing a skirt made from a satin/otherwise slippery material if you’re going to sit on the wall… because after this photo was taken I tried to get off the wall and ended up sliding partway down the wall.
 And let’s just say there’s a huuuuuuge drop the other side.